DopplerHQ/gitops-secrets-nodejs/README.md

 ### JS Module

-The JS module format suits restricted environments where reading static files is problematic and depending upon the platform, building with a custom path may be required.
+The JS module format is ideal for restricted environments such as Vercel where application-wide access to reading static files is problematic.

+Depending upon the deployment platform and framework, you can potentially omit the `path` parameter to have encrypted secrets access and storage managed internally for you.

+But if using Vercel with Next.js for example, the `path` configures the module to be output in your codebase with the format of the module matching that of your application.

 To encrypt secrets to a JS module: